What is diabetes mellitus

 Adopt a healthy, balanced, and varied diet while avoiding saturated fats and sugars؛

 Avoid smoking, as the latter increases the likelihood of developing diabetes and cardiovascular diseases.

-For people suffering from diabetes, they should also adopt a healthy diet, practice regular physical activity, and quit smoking, because following these non-drug measures will reduce the doses of medication and prevent the occurrence of diabetes complications.
+People suffering from diabetes, should also adopt a healthy diet, practice regular physical activity, and quit smoking because following these non-drug measures will reduce the doses of medication and prevent the occurrence of diabetes complications.

 At the nutritional level, changing eating behaviors will help to: control blood sugar more, maintain a healthy and normal weight, improve blood lipids (cholesterol), control blood pressure, and reduce the serious complications of diabetes.
 In order to achieve this goal, patients with diabetes should: